 How do I stop ignoring my homework notifications?

-Change your alert sound to something annoying and use "persistent" notifications that stay on your lock screen until you manually mark the task as complete.
+Change your alert sound to something annoying and use persistent notifications that stay on your lock screen until you manually mark the task as complete.